sleepyOwl14/proximax-bc-docs/docs/support/suggesting-changes.md

 ## Requests

-If you find yourself wishing for content that does not exist in the ProximaX Developer Center, you are probably not alone.
-Most of the documentation and guides that the ProximaX Developer Center has today have been added because our users saw the need.
+If you find yourself wishing for content that does not exist in the ProximaX Sirius-Chain Developer Center, you are probably not alone.
+Most of the documentation and guides that the ProximaX Sirius-Chain Developer Center as today have been added because our users saw the need.
 Open an [issue](https://github.com/proximax-storage/proximax-bc-docs/issues) on our issues list on GitHub which describes the missing documentation or improvement you would like to see.

 If the improvement is not related to documentation, but with a specific project, please check CONTRIBUTING.md in the project repository.

 ## Contributing code and documentation changes

-To expand and improve the ProximaX Developer Center, please find or open an [issue](https://github.com/proximax-storage/proximax-bc-docs/issues) about it first.
+To expand and improve the ProximaX Sirius-Chain Developer Center, please find or open an [issue](https://github.com/proximax-storage/proximax-bc-docs/issues) about it first.
 Talk about what you would like to do.
 It may be that somebody is already working on it, or that there are particular issues that you should know about before implementing the change.

 We enjoy working with contributors to get their pull-requests accepted.